semgrep/semgrep-docs/docs/semgrep-secrets/conceptual-overview.md

 ## Fine-tuning findings through entropy analysis

 In secret scanning, entropy is the measure of a **string's randomness**.
 It is used to measure how likely a string is random.
-If a string is highly entropic, it is highly random, and therefore likelier to be a secret.
-By performing entropy analysis, Semgrep Secrets is able to reduce false positives.
+If a string is highly entropic, it is highly random.
+For certain types of secrets, such as API keys, randomness indicates that a string could be a secret.
+By performing entropy analysis, Semgrep Secrets is able to detect true positives.

 Examples of high-entropy (random) strings: